 - Changes in the color of the tooth

 Seeking prompt treatment for a possible tooth infection is important for the health of your teeth- and your overall health.
-Untreated infection can enter the bloodstream and put you at great risk for life threatening illness.
+Untreated infection can enter the bloodstream and put you at great risk for a life-threatening illness.
 If you are experiencing any of the symptoms of an infected tooth, contact our office right away for an appointment.

 Root Canals: What To Expect